JoeAdams4/Thyroid-Nodule-Autoencoder/index.md

 ### Results

 The AUC (area under curve) of a ROC curve is used to measure the performance of the autoencoders with the best possible score of 1.
-The autoencoders all achieved respectable scores from 0.825 – 0.875.
+The autoencoders all achieved respectable scores the most successful being the medium sized architecture achieving an AUC of 0.875, an accuracy of 0.87, and a specificity of 0.47 at 95%.

 ### Discussion